eclipse/epsilon-website/mkdocs/docs/doc/articles/eugenia-affixed-nodes/index.md

-# EuGENia: Affixed Nodes in GMF
+# Eugenia: Affixed Nodes in GMF
 From the following annotated Ecore metamodel (in Emfatic)

 ```emf